 Dr. Marchi conducts research and teaches courses in media theory and cultural studies, focusing on the intersections of media, culture and politics.
 Given concerns about the erosion of a broadly shared civic culture and an increasingly consolidated mass media landscape, her research examines alternative forms of political communication and civic engagement.
 Focusing on communication processes of populations historically marginalized from official politics and news media because of their class, race, gender, ethnicity or age, she is ultimately interested in how media and popular culture advance or hinder possibilities for democratic participation.

 She has been recognized for teaching excellence and is a recipient of the National James W. Carey Media Research Award from the Carl Couch Center for Social and Internet Research.
 She has also received an International Latino Book Award in the category of "Best Political/Historical Book."
 In addition, she has received a "Leaders in Diversity" Faculty Award from the Rutgers University Office of the President.

 Prior to life in academia, Regina Marchi worked as a journalist in the US and Central America.
 In Central America, she spent time with Mayan communities in Guatemala as well as with Guaymi, Emberá and Kuna Indigenous communities in Panama.
-She later spent several years as a community organizer and program administrator in the areas of health and urban environmental justice.
+She later spent several years working in Boston as a community organizer and program administrator in the areas of public health and urban environmental justice.
 During this time, she volunteered in local initiatives that used arts and culture to improve community health and foster cross-cultural understanding.

 Dr. Marchi teaches courses in the following areas: